DeniseBehrmann/DeniseBehrmann/README.md

 ## 👩‍💻 Denise Behrmann | Data Analyst & Cybersecurity Learner

-I'm Denise — I have a background in science and QA testing, with experience leading data evaluation teams and working across industries.
-I recently completed the Google Data Analytics Certificate and created a full R case study using Fitbit data.
-Currently studying for CompTIA Network+ Certification, and learning practical cyber skills at tryhackme.com - you can follow my progress [here](https://tryhackme.com/p/denisebehrmann).

-I’m building a tech-focused career and portfolio that reflect my analytical mindset and love of hands-on learning.
-I’m especially interested in remote work.
+I'm Denise — a certified Data Analyst with a science background and a passion for tech.
+I bring cross-industry experience in QA testing, supervisory management, and data analysis.
+My portfolio includes a full R case study using Fitbit data and interactive visualizations of global game sales.

+I'm currently studying for the CompTIA Network+ Certification and developing practical cybersecurity skills through TryHackMe — follow my progress [here](https://tryhackme.com/p/denisebehrmann).
+I am also proficient in R, SQL, Tableau, Python, basic HTML, Linux terminal operations, and network analysis using Wireshark.

 ---